videojs/generator-videojs-plugin/docs/conventions.md

 ### Testing with Karma

-All the test automation uses single-run Karma sessions. `npm test` will launch all the matching browsers which Karma supports and run tests in them. `npm run test:*` will test in a given browser (e.g. `chrome` or `firefox`).
+All the test automation uses single-run Karma sessions. `npm test` will launch all the matching browsers which Karma supports and run tests in them.

 ### Testing in a Browser